triciasawyer/Reading-notes-301/class-09.md

 ## Things I want to know more about

-Modules and how the passing of props and things work.
+-Modules and how the passing of props and things work.